Lecture Capture & FERPA FAQs

 If access is limited to other students in the class, FERPA does not limit or prevent its use and does not require obtaining a written consent.
 This allows instructors to create access for students in the class to watch or re-watch past class sessions.

-Can the instructor show recordings from last year’s class to the current class?
+Can the instructor show recordings from a past year’s class to the current class?

 Under FERPA, this situation must be treated as if the recordings were being shown to a third-party audience, which requires FERPA compliance through use of consents or de-identification of any students depicted.